vijoy-sunil/EngineV2/Misc/Checklist.md

 - [x] `create` and `destroy` methods will not take any params (`init` will do it instead)
 - [x] Any methods that can be moved to helper file (used by multiple files, has no special reason to stay in module)
 - [x] Cmds will have cmd buffer as the first parameter (search `vkCmd`)
+- [ ] Make sure all fns (especially ones with destroy) are actually called

 # LOG